 A century-old bridge that crosses a river valley in a mountainous region must be replaced.
 The bridge carries heavy truck traffic to and from mines which are the basis for the economy of this rural region, as well as providing access and emergency services to residences.
-A quick replacement is necessary because no other river crossing of adequate capacity is available for miles.
+A quick replacement is necessary because no other river crossing is available for miles.

 The State Department of Transportation has requested design/build proposals for replacing the existing bridge.
 Any appropriate type of bridge will be considered, but the State has specified steel as the material because of its durability and fast erection.
-The bridge must accommodate two lanes of traffic and be able to carry specified patterns of traffic and wind loads without exceeding deflection limits.
+The bridge must be able to carry specified patterns of traffic and wind loads without exceeding deflection limits.
 In order to expedite environmental approvals, no piers may be erected in the river, nor may temporary scaffolding or causeways be used in the river.
 However, temporary shoring may be erected on the banks.
 Construction barges and marine cranes are not feasible due to fast currents and flash floods.